Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Improved factorized neural Transducer

 \section{Improved factorized neural Transducer}

-Despite the good adaptability of FNT, a performance degradation on general test sets was also observed.
-To narrow this gap, we propose an improved factorized neural Transducer (IFNT) model with enhanced performance and adaptability.
+Despite the good adaptability of FNT, an accuracy degradation on general test sets was also observed.
+To narrow this gap, we propose the IFNT model with enhanced performance and adaptability.
 We noted that FNT employs a different approach in combining acoustic and label information compared to the standard neural Transducer, in which the encoder and decoder output are fused in the joint dimension space ($D$-dimension) before mapping to the vocabulary size.
-In contrast, FNT directly adds both information together in the vocabulary space ($V$ dimension) on a logit basis.
+In contrast, FNT directly adds both information together in the vocabulary space ($V$-dimension) on a logit basis.
 Inspired by this difference, we revert to the standard neural Transducer style of integrating these two types of information in our proposed IFNT model.
 An illustration of our IFNT model is presented in Fig 1(c).

 We introduced several major modifications in IFNT: Firstly, we apply a sigmoid layer to the output of the vocabulary decoder.
 Our goal is to constrain the distribution of text vectors in the feature space, thereby facilitating faster convergence during adaptation.
 Secondly, LM output is projected to the joint dimension $D$ and then fused with the encoder output, following the standard neural Transducer approach.
 Furthermore, we directly incorporate the LM posterior probability over $\mathcal{V}$ into the final output of the vocabulary component.
-Including the probability distribution in the final layer helps ensure the preservation and effective integration of essential linguistic information with acoustic features, resulting in improved recognition performance.
-The total training loss is the same as FNT, as defined in equation 4.
+Including the probability distribution in the final layer helps ensure the preservation and effective integration of essential linguistic information with acoustic features, resulting in improved recognition accuracy.
+The total training loss is the same as FNT.